-The Nature Conservancy would continue to manage Medano Ranch, including Medano Ranch headquarters.
+The Nature Conservancy would continue to manage Medano Ranch, including the Medano Ranch headquarters.
 There would be no public use of Medano Ranch.
 Bison grazing would continue within the park on lands leased or owned by The Nature Conservancy.

-Historic structures within new park lands (that is, lands added by the Great Sand Dunes National Park Act of 2000), would be evaluated for their historic significance, but may not be actively maintained.
-If acquired by the National Park Service, the Sand Creek Stamp Mill complex would be evaluated for its historic significance, and decisions regarding management would be made based on that evaluation.
-Other unused structures (e.g., Three Cabins and a cabin on Mosca Pass) would be evaluated and documented, if appropriate; but they may not be maintained.
-If the structures became a health or safety hazard, they would be individually assessed to determine whether they should be removed.
-Decisions regarding whether or not to remove structures and resources would be made in consultation with the Colorado SHPO and other consulting parties in compliance with section 106 of the NHPA.
+Historic structures within new park lands (that is, lands added by the Great Sand Dunes National Park Act of 2000), would be evaluated for their historic significance, but not actively maintained.
+If acquired by the National Park Service, the Sand Creek Stamp Mill complex would be evaluated for its historic significance, and decisions became a health or safety hazard, they would be individually assessed to determine whether they should be removed.